Then Jesus said to all,

 but whoever loses his life for my sake will save it.

-Jesus offers a blunt challenge in this reading from Luke’s gospel; a challenge to us now as well to his disciples then.
+Jesus offers a blunt challenge in this reading from Luke’s gospel; a challenge to his disciples then and to us now.
 “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.”
 In fact, he speaks to all.

-In truth, taking up our cross is a way of choosing life, which Moses urges in our first reading for today, and our choosing affects not only ourselves but others too.
-Listen to Moses:
+Actually, taking up our cross is a way of choosing life, which Moses urges in our first reading today, choosing not some “good” life, or idealized life, but life as it is.
+It means accepting life gratefully, fully, without resentfulness.
+If we listen to Moses in today’s first reading, choosing life affects not only ourselves but others too.
+Listen to him:

 I have set before you life and death,